zrcjessica/ensemble_distillation/docs/DeepSTARR_ensemble_distillation_protocol.md

 - [10.
 Train distilled model with stdev. prediction](#10-train-distilled-model-with-stdev-prediction)
   - [Scripts](#scripts-9)

+Note: all bash scripts use a Slack bot to message user upon completion.
+To use this feature, refer to the Slack docs: [Sending messages using incoming webhooks](https://api.slack.com/messaging/webhooks)

 # 1. Train replicates of original DeepSTARR model
 - on entire training dataset
 - on subsets of training dataset